Trips

 Looking down the spiral staircase

-We entered the Burnt House Museum and sat to watch a movie of the Roman destruction of the Second Temple and all of Jerusalem.
-The museum encloses an excavated house from the Second Temple period the foundations of which are 20 feet below the street level in the Jewish Quarter of the city.
+At the Burnt House Museum we sat to watch a movie of the Roman destruction of the Second Temple and all of Jerusalem.
+The museum encloses an excavated house from the Second Temple period the foundations of which are 20-feet below the street level in the Jewish Quarter of the city.

 Golden Menorah